-During 2019, Every Learner Everywhere worked with 10 U.S. colleges and universities to pilot adaptive learning software in over 40 entry-level courses.
-The goal of the network is to improve learning outcomes for first generation college students, low-income students, and students of color by implementing digital technology in the classroom.
+During 2019, Every Learner Everywhere worked with 10 U.S. colleges and universities to pilot adaptive learning software in over 40 entry-level courses where it has the potential to improve learning outcomes for Black, Latino, Indigenous, poverty-affected, and first-generation college students.

-Now that the first pilot is completed, the network is also able to look back and observe in more detail how faculty used adaptive learning software and the impact it had in the “gateway” courses the pilot emphasized.
+The network has been using the report to explore in more detail how digital learning technologies can support equity efforts in higher education, particularly in “gateway” courses.
 Gateway courses are the first credit-bearing courses in a program of study.
-These often have hundreds of students in a lecture-style format, and they are often a barrier to progress for underrepresented students.
+These often have hundreds of students in a lecture-style format, and they are often a barrier to academic progress for minoritized and poverty-affected students in particular.

 Susan Adams, an instructional designer with Achieving the Dream, one of the network partners that helped support the pilot, says, “Our work really did transform the way faculty thought about teaching.”

-Below, Adams and Julie Neisler, a quantitative researcher from Digital Promise, describe some of the ways faculty put adaptive learning software to use.
+Below, Adams and Julie Neisler, a quantitative researcher from Digital Promise, describe some of the ways faculty put adaptive learning software to use during the pilot.

 1. Level-setting students before a course starts